 - 1. Turn off and unplug equipment (instead of relying on interlocks that can fail) before removing the protective cover to clear a jam, replace a part, adjust or troubleshoot.
-Ask a qualified person to do the work if it involves opening equipment and creating an exposure to energized parts operating at 50 volts or more. - 2.
+Ask a qualified person to do the work if it involves opening equipment and creating an exposure to energized parts operating at 50 volts peak or 50 volts DC or more. - 2.
 Don't use an electrical outlet or switch if the protective cover is ajar, cracked or missing.
 Call FIXIT (x3-4948) and report this. - 3.
 Only use DRY hands and tools and stand on a DRY surface when using electrical equipment, plugging in an electric cord, etc. - 4.
 Never put conductive metal objects into energized equipment. - 5.
 Always pick up and carry portable equipment by the handle and/or base.
 Carrying equipment by the cord damages the cord's insulation. - 6.
 Unplug cords from electrical outlets by pulling on the plug instead of pulling on the cord. - 7.
 Use extension cords temporarily.
 The cord should be appropriately rated for the job. - 8.
-Use extension cords with 3 prong plugs to ensure that equipment is grounded. - 9.
-Never remove the grounding post from a 3 prong plug so you can plug it into a 2 prong, wall outlet or extension cord. - 10.
+Use extension cords with 3-prong plugs to ensure that equipment is grounded. - 9.
+Never remove the grounding post from a 3-prong plug so you can plug it into a 2-prong wall outlet or extension cord. - 10.
 Re-route electrical cords or extension cords so they aren't run across the floor, under rugs or through doorways, etc. Stepping on, pinching or rolling over a cord will break down the insulation and will create shock and fire hazards. - 11.
 Don't overload extension cords, multi-outlet strips and wall outlets. - 12.
-Heed the warning signs, barricades and/or guards that are posted when equipment or wiring is being repaired or installed or if electrical components are exposed. - B. Check for Unsafe Conditions (either before or while you're using equipment:) - 1.
+Heed the warning signs, barricades and/or guards that are posted when equipment or wiring is being repaired or installed or if electrical components are exposed. - 13.
+Do not move probes or connectors while an experiment is activated.
+Turn off the experiment, set up the measurement, then activate the experiment. - B. Check for Unsafe Conditions (either before or while you're using equipment:) - 1.
 Is the cord's insulation frayed, cracked or damaged, exposing the internal wiring? - 2.
-Are the plug's prongs bent, broken or missing, especially the third prong? - 3.
+Are the plua's pronas bent, broken or missing, especially the third prona? - 3.
 Is the plug or outlet blackened by arcing? - 4.
 Was liquid spilled on or around the equipment? - 5.
 Are any protective parts (or covers) broken, cracked or missing? - 6.
 Do you feel a slight shock when you use the equipment? - 7.
 Does the equipment or the cord overheat when it is running? - 8.
 Does the equipment spark when it is plugged in or when switches or controls are used?